Ontotext-AD/graphdb-replay-tool/README.md

 options.
 The parameter to http-output is just a network address and port, for example, "staging.domain.com:7200" or "10.20.30.40:7200".

-When replaying traffic through this middleware the **--output-http-track-response** option is mandatory.
+When replaying traffic through this middleware, the **--output-http-track-response** option is mandatory.
 If it is not specified, the tool can't replay compound transactions and any request part of a compound transaction will be enqueued until a new transaction ID is received.
 This will never happen, and the tool will eventually run out of memory.

-Please note that the middleware application has no knowledge as to what parameters you called GoReplay with and can't detect and alert you of these errors.
+> :page_with_curl: **Note:** The middleware application has no knowledge as to what parameters you called GoReplay with and can't detect and alert you of these errors.

 The parameter to middleware must be this application.
-We recommend that you create a simple bash or CMD.EXE script to start java and the middleware application like so:
+We recommend that you create a simple bash or CMD.EXE script to start java and the middleware application, such as:
 ```
 #!/bin/sh